Where do you hide a dead body?

 According to recent Google search statistics by Backlinko in an analysis of 4 million Google search results, just 0.63% of people click on the second page.
 There is no doubt that search engine users change their search terms if they don’t find what they are looking for.
 This stat increasingly emphasized that the actual organic traffic resides on the first page of Google, people trust the businesses listed there.

-If you want to build a successful business online, irrespective of the field, you need to rank on the first pages of search engines: especially on Google.
+If you want to build a successful business online, irrespective of the field, you need to rank on the first pages of search results, especially on Google.
 In fact, a recent study shows that 41% of people use a search engine to find local businesses, and 71% do so for B2B services.
-So, if you want to be found, you can’t remain on the second or third-page search results.
+So, if you want to be found, you need to show up on the first page.

 This article will discuss how to climb Google’s ranking from the second page to the first page by implementing some brilliant SEO techniques.

 Before we figure out how to achieve this feat, it would be best to examine the benefits.

-The Benefits of Moving from Page #2 to Page #1 on Google Rankings
+The Benefits of Moving from Page 2 to Page 1 on SERPs

-The importance of ranking on the first page of Google is not about the euphoria that comes with seeing your site as the first but the mind-blowing benefits accompanying it.
+The importance of ranking on the first page of Google is not about the euphoria that comes with seeing your website as the first but the mind-blowing benefits accompanying it.